Freight Shipping from Des Moines to Houston

 How much does it cost to ship freight from Des Moines to Houston?

-Full truckload (FTL) rates from Des Moines, IA to Houston, TX currently range from $2,301-$2,836 for a standard dry van load over the 1,070-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Houston, TX currently range $2,301-$2,836 (roughly $2.17-$2.65 per mile over 1,070 miles).
 LTL shipments typically cost $789-$1,310 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Houston?